 Networks

 Networks are Systems of Agents.
-Use Networks to create complex, stateful workflows with one or more Agents.
+Use Networks to create powerful AI workflows by combining multiple Agents.

 A network contains three components:

-- The Agents that the network can access
+- The Agents that the network can use to achieve a goal

-- State, including past messages and a key value store
+- A State including past messages and a key value store, shared between Agents and the Router

-- A Router, which chooses whether to quit or the next agent to run in the loop
+- A Router, which chooses whether to stop or select the next agent to run in the loop

 Here’s a simple example:

-on a network with some user input.
-The network then runs a core loop to call one or more agents to find a suitable answer.
+, the network runs a core loop to call one or more agents to find a suitable answer.

 How Networks work